-Jim is a member of the Casualty Department and concentrates his practice in insurance fraud investigation and insurance litigation defense on behalf of major insurers throughout the state of New Jersey.
-His position is critical in ensuring that major client matters involving a large caseload are handled effectively and professionally in a cost-effective manner.
-During the past 15 years of legal practice, Jim has developed extensive experience in the defense of product warranty, commercial law, personal injury, product liability, premises liability, motor vehicle accident, property damage, aviation defense, and construction accident litigation cases.
+Jim is a menber of the Casualty Department and concentrates his practice in New Jersey personal injury protection benefits litigation defense and insurance fraud investigation on behalf of leading insurers throughout the State of New Jersey.
+His position is critical in ensuring that major and complex client matters involving a large caseload are handled effectively and professionally in a cost-effective manner.
+During his past 22 years of legal practice, Jim has developed extensive experience in litigation defense involving diverse and complex areas of the law on behalf of major insurers, corporations, and institutions.

 Jim achieved Dean's List honors at the Wharton School of the University of Pennsylvania, where he received a Bachelor of Science degree in Economics.
 He subsequently attended the Temple University School of Law, where he earned his juris doctor.